 Both sides have publicly stated their interest in enhancing coordination on multilateral affairs and fostering people-to-people and cultural exchanges.
 China has also highlighted the importance of strengthening economic and trade cooperation as part of broader bilateral relations, a theme likely to be part of discussions during Orpo's stay.

-Orpo will be accompanied by a delegation including executives from over 20 Finnish companies, representing sectors such as machinery, forestry, innovation, clean energy and food, a composition that illustrates the real-world economic interests at stake.
+Orpo is accompanied by a delegation including executives from over 20 Finnish companies from sectors such as machinery, forestry, innovation, clean energy and food, a composition that illustrates the real-world economic interests at stake.
 The presence of business leaders reflects Finland's policy orientation towards strengthening practical cooperation with China and meeting real demand from companies seeking to expand commercial ties.

 Preparations are also underway for the sixth meeting of the China-Finland Committee for Innovative Business Cooperation, with around 50 firms expected to participate, pointing to a robust appetite on both sides for deeper business engagement.